 The two words "cost-cutting" can fill small business owners with dread.
 Most firms begin by reducing their marketing activity and downgrading their product or service.
 But this is a mistake, argues Amanda Walker.
 Instead, you should use your marketing itself to identify areas where you can cut costs without losing what your customer really wants

 Marketing is all about maximising profitability.
-As a small business owner, you will have thought carefully about how best to maximise your marketing budget - probably by targeting the customers that are most likely to help you meet your sales objectives.
+As a small business owner, you will have thought carefully about how best to get the most from your marketing budget - probably by targeting the customers that are most likely to help you meet your sales objectives.
 But have you ever considered whether you are truly maximising the profit potential of your product or service?

 Bear in mind a customer will usually buy your offer, rather than someone else's, for just one or two reasons - in food, it is normally about taste; in services, it might be about convenience or value.
 As long as you can continue to deliver in those key areas, you can cut costs in others.